yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ### They’re transparent

 What you see on-chain is what you get.
-For realtime protocol data see:
+For real-time protocol data see:

 * [yearn vaults descriptions](https://vaults.yearn.finance/)
 * [yearn.watch](https://yearn.watch/)